Trump voices ‘second thoughts’ about escalating trade war with China

 Larry Kudlow, a top economic advisor, offered a different explanation in an interview with CBS News.
 “He didn’t quite hear the question this morning,” Kudlow said, even though the president was asked twice.

-Trump’s remarks on trade with China came during a breakfast meeting with new British Prime Minister Boris Johnson, their first since Johnson’s election as prime minister in July.
+Trump’s remarks about “second guessing” his trade war with China came during a breakfast meeting with new British Prime Minister Boris Johnson, their first since Johnson’s election as prime minister in July.

 Trump praised the pro-Brexit leader as “the right man for the job” of finally engineering the U.K.’s separation from the European Union.